 Benefits of a yoga instructor operating as a Limited Company

-Limited personal liability, means that if a company is in debt, the personal assets and finances of the shareholders will be protected by law
+- Limited personal liability, this means that if a Company is in debt, the personal assets and finances of the shareholders will be protected by law

 Considerations for a yoga instructor operating as a Limited Company

-- More complicated and expensive to set up than a sole trader
+- More complex and expensive to set up than a sole trader

-- Limited company accounts and taxes are more complex than a sole trader
+- Limited company accounts and tax are more technical than a sole trader

 What is required if you register as a Limited Company

-- Record keeping of income and expenses in line with regulation
+- Record keeping of income and expenses in line with company regulation

-- Submit Financial Accounts and Corporation tax returns each year
+- Submit Financial Accounts and Corporation tax return each year (as well as a self-assessment tax return for you as a director and shareholder)

 Further information on both structures can be found in our blog on setting up as Self-employed versus Limited Company.